TylerLu/EDUGraphAPI-Angular/README.md

 **Components**

-Below are the components used in the client app.
+These components are used in the client app.

 | Folder      | Component             |
 | ----------- | --------------------- |